thi-ng/umbrella/packages/meta-css/README.md

-etc.) and to simplify building secondary tooling (e.g. part of this readme is an [auto-generated report of the included base framework specs](#bundled-css-base-framework)), we're using JSON — rather than CSS — as data format to: 1) express the _generative_ rules to define all the CSS classes, declarations, media query criteria which are forming a framework and
+etc.) and to simplify building secondary tooling (e.g. part of this readme is an [auto-generated report of the included base framework specs](#bundled-css-base-framework)), we're using JSON — rather than CSS — as data format to:

+1. express the _generative_ rules to define all the CSS classes, class templates, declarations, and media query criteria, all of which are forming a framework
-2) as intermediate data format for a generated CSS framework itself. **The entire toolkit (incl. all bundled dependencies) is currently only 32KB!**
+2. as intermediate data format for generated CSS frameworks themselves

+**The entire toolkit (incl. all bundled dependencies) is currently only 36KB (unzipped)!**

-This readme aims to provide a thorough overview of this toolchain and some concrete usage examples...
+This readme aims to provide a thorough overview of this toolchain, its possibilities and some concrete usage examples...

 Note: In all cases, final CSS generation itself is handled by [thi.ng/hiccup-css](https://github.com/thi-ng/umbrella/blob/develop/packages/hiccup-css/).